Welcome to Yekibood Children’s family!

 After completing her studies, Aitak founded Yekibood Children in the hopes of creating and developing more innovative approaches in the education of multilingual children, incorporating music and the arts as the main language in their learning process.
 Multiculturalism, creativity, and critical thinking are among Aitak’s core philosophical approaches in her teaching practice.
 By gathering a circle of professional educators, artists and musicians, she hopes to develop a strong program to inspire more creativity and improvement in the education of young Iranian children of the Diaspora population.
 Also by providing an interactive cultural and artistic environment, she hopes to create more opportunities for cross-cultural conversations and build a community of young learners who grow up to enjoy learning about their parental culture, feel part of a musical and artistic family, and identify as part of a global community!

 Golbarg Zafari is our Director and Lead teacher in our Virginia Branch.
 She born in Tehran and she was raised in a family of educators where her both parents were teachers.
 In 2010, she obtained her Bachelor degree in French translation from Azad University in Tehran.
 While in college, following her passion of working with kids, she started teaching foreign languages to children.
-Then she moved to US to 2013 to following her dream and become a professional in this field.
+Then, she moved to US in 2013 to following her dream and become a professional in this field.

 On May 2015, she completed her graduate studies at George Mason University with Master of Early Childhood Education for Diverse Learners, Concentration in Instruction and Curriculum.
 She is currently working full time with BASIS Independent Mclean as a lead teacher for their early childhood program.
 Before joining BASIS Independent McLean, she taught for two years in Head Start program in Alexandria.
 She has educational background and experience working with children from various languages, cultures, and multicultural families and adults.
 Although she has had experience with various populations because her passion is working with children.